Outdoors Gear, Equipment, News, Reviews, Forums, Walking Routes and More at OutdoorsMagic.com

 Best for: Climbing, mountaineering, hillwalking, hiking

-Key attributes: Eco-friendly, high-spec, well-built
+Key attributes: Eco-friendly, high-spec, well-built, warm

 This jacket is aimed at mountain-loving climbers, with features designed for technical use.
 This includes RECCO reflectors in case of avalanche, while the pockets and main zip, for example, have been deliberately positioned so as to not interfere with a climbing harness and the arms are articulated to allow high, unhindered reaches.
 You also get a 3D-adjustable peaked hood and underarm ventilation.
 The sleeve cuffs feature adjustable toggles and elastic sleeve ends, so they can be worn over the wrist or as little thumb loops to help the sleeves stay put.